-The time series time span is set in another combo box (red ellipse in the figure below) at the bottom line of the screen.
+The time span of the time series is set in another combo box (red ellipse in the figure below) at the bottom line of the screen.
 Also, the maximum vertically displayed altitude in the main screen area can be modified (green ellipse in the figure below).
 The measurement start and duration and radar PC archiving status are shown in the lower left corner of the window.
 Additional information e.g. about the chirp program in use can be accessed by clicking the Measurement Info button.